suffolklibraries/sljekyll/help/reservations-requests-inter-library-loans/index.md

 ---
-layout: full-width
+layout: sidebar-right
-title: If we don't stock a title: borrowing from other library services
+title: "If we don't stock a title: borrowing from other library services"
 breadcrumb: help
+sidebar: help
 ---

 <div class="{% include /c/generic-panel.html %}">